rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     echo https://$(oc get route pb-grafana-route --template='{{ .spec.host }}' -n ${TEAM_NAME}-ci-cd)
     ```

-    If you use `Log in with OpenShift` to login and display dashboards - you user will only have `view` role which is read-only.
+    If you use `Log in with OpenShift` to login and display dashboards - your user will only have `view` role which is read-only.
 This is alright in most cases, but we want to be able to edit and admin the boards.

 5. The Dashboards should be showing some basic information and we can generate more data by firing some requests to the `pet-battle-api`.
 In your IDE, run on your terminal: